gary-gpt/chatbot-ui/docs/components/ui/select.tsx.md

 ---
 source: components/ui/select.tsx
-generated: '2025-06-08T13:21:01.642Z'
+generated: 2025-06-08T22:06:57.871Z
 tags: []
-hash: 9e6b60f29488a3e679d7d2bec19e87194ab6bd8687258bdd4def41354ab62499
+hash: 4acd7ae03621ff7bb2dece550c20c6a1642d2389f0a42b1879f903d7014c56a2
 ---

-# Select Component Documentation
+# Documentation for `select.tsx`

-This file exports several components that are used to create a customizable select dropdown menu.
-The components are built using the `@radix-ui/react-select` library.
+This file contains the implementation of a custom Select component using the Radix UI library.
+The Select component is a form of user interface control that allows users to choose one option from a list.
+This file provides a customized look and feel for the Select component, including custom triggers, content, labels, items, and separators.

-## Components
+## Code Overview

-### `Select`
+### Imports

-The root component of the select dropdown.
+The file first imports necessary dependencies from React, Radix UI, and Lucide React.
+It also imports a utility function `cn` from a local utility file.

-### `SelectGroup`
+### Select Component

-A component that groups related options in the dropdown.
+The `Select` component is the root of the Select UI.
+It is imported directly from the Radix UI library.

-### `SelectValue`
+### SelectGroup Component

-A component that represents the selected value of the dropdown.
+The `SelectGroup` component is used to group related options in a select menu.
+It is also imported directly from the Radix UI library.

-### `SelectTrigger`
+### SelectValue Component

-A component that triggers the opening and closing of the dropdown.
-It includes a `ChevronDown` icon.
+The `SelectValue` component represents the value of the select control.
+It is imported directly from the Radix UI library.

-### `SelectContent`
+### SelectTrigger Component

-A component that contains the dropdown content.
-It includes a `SelectScrollUpButton` and `SelectScrollDownButton` for scrolling through the dropdown options.
+The `SelectTrigger` component is the UI element that triggers the opening of the select menu.
+It is customized with specific CSS classes for styling and includes a `ChevronDown` icon from the Lucide React library.

-### `SelectLabel`
+### SelectScrollUpButton and SelectScrollDownButton Components

-A component that represents the label of the dropdown.
+These two components are used to scroll up and down the select menu.
+They are customized with specific CSS classes for styling and include `ChevronUp` and `ChevronDown` icons from the Lucide React library, respectively.

-### `SelectItem`
+### SelectContent Component

-A component that represents an option in the dropdown.
-It includes a `Check` icon to indicate the selected option.
+The `SelectContent` component is the container for the select menu.
+It is customized with specific CSS classes for styling and includes the `SelectScrollUpButton` and `SelectScrollDownButton` components.

-### `SelectSeparator`
+### SelectLabel Component

-A component that separates groups of related options in the dropdown.
+The `SelectLabel` component represents the label of the select control.
+It is customized with specific CSS classes for styling.

-### `SelectScrollUpButton`
+### SelectItem Component

-A button that scrolls up through the dropdown options.
-It includes a `ChevronUp` icon.
+The `SelectItem` component represents an individual option in the select menu.
+It is customized with specific CSS classes for styling and includes a `Check` icon from the Lucide React library to indicate the selected option.

-### `SelectScrollDownButton`
+### SelectSeparator Component

-A button that scrolls down through the dropdown options.
-It includes a `ChevronDown` icon.
+The `SelectSeparator` component is used to separate groups of options in the select menu.
+It is customized with specific CSS classes for styling.

-## Usage
+## Exports

-Import the components from the file and use them to construct a select dropdown.
-The `Select` component should be the parent component, with the other components nested inside as needed.
-Use the `SelectTrigger` to open and close the dropdown, and use the `SelectItem` component to represent each option in the dropdown.
-If you have groups of related options, use the `SelectGroup` component to group them, and use the `SelectSeparator` to separate different groups.
-The `SelectValue` component represents the currently selected option.
+The file exports all the above-mentioned components for use in other parts of the application.